NextFloat/curtains_dev/README.md

 ### Window un-/hiding

-Windows can be hidden by using the Win32 API to change the [WindowDisplayAffinity](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-setwindowdisplayaffinity) of a window to `WDA_EXCLUDEFROMCAPTURE`.
+Windows can be hidden by using the Win32 API to change the [WindowDisplayAffinity](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-setwindowdisplayaffinity) of a window to `WDA_EXCLUDEFROMCAPTURE` or `WDA_NONE`.

-Since those API calls need originate from the process that owns the windows, curtains uses sane dll-injection using [pyinjector](https://github.com/kmaork/pyinjector) (a python wrapper for [kubo/injector](https://github.com/kubo/injector)).
+Since those API calls need to originate from the process that owns the windows, curtains uses sane dll-injection using [pyinjector](https://github.com/kmaork/pyinjector) (a python wrapper for [kubo/injector](https://github.com/kubo/injector)).

 The code for the dll files is copied from [Invisiwind](https://github.com/radiantly/Invisiwind).